SashaKenkre/Project2Winter2021/README.md

-# Scraping and Crawling nps.gov
+# SI507 Winter 2021 Project: Scraping and Crawling nps.gov

 # Objective
 Create a program to scrape and search for information about National Sites (Parks, Heritage Sites, Trails, and other entities) from https://www.nps.gov.
 Also, add the ability to look up nearby places using the MapQuest API.